Elon Law 3Ls and alumni seeking reciprocity at other schools

 Elon University School of Law is pleased to provide access to our Office of Career & Student Development to students and graduates of other ABA-accredited law schools outside the state of North Carolina.
 The guidelines for reciprocity are as follows:

 - A career services employee from the applicant’s law school must send a letter via mail, email or fax requesting reciprocity for their student or alumnus.
 No walk-ins or phone requests will be considered.
-The request should clearly state that the requesting school will make similar reciprocity services available to Elon Law students and alumni.
+The request should clearly state that the requesting school will make similar reciprocal career services available to Elon Law students and alumni.
 Following receipt of a response from our office, the student or alumnus may contact our office to arrange a mutually convenient time to visit the office, except during those times noted in Paragraph 3 below.

-- Services are available to students and alumni in good standing from ABA-accredited law schools outside of North Carolina which permit Elon Law students and/or alumni similar access to their career services facilities and resources.
+- Services are available to 3L students and alumni in good standing from ABA-accredited law schools outside of North Carolina which permit Elon Law students and/or alumni similar access to their career services facilities and resources.

 - Requests for reciprocity will not be processed and reciprocal services will be suspended from August 1 until November 1 due to Elon Law’s fall recruiting season.